 UMP Plus – UW Medicine ACN provides the most advanced cancer care available, with comprehensive services that include expert diagnosis, surgical services, medical and radiation oncology, education and support.
 Several internationally renowned cancer care providers are members of the network, including the Seattle Cancer Care Alliance (SCCA), a world-class cancer treatment organization that is a partnership between UW Medicine, Fred Hutchinson Cancer Research Center and Seattle Children’s Hospital.
 SCCA patients have access to the latest cancer treatments including stem cell and bone marrow transplantation, gene therapy, high-dose chemotherapy, radiation therapy, immunotherapy, proton therapy, minimally invasive surgical techniques and other specialized therapies.

 The UW Medicine ACN Virtual Clinic provides patients with healthcare from the comfort of home, office or other location.
-It is offered to enrollees in UMP Plus – UW Medicine ACN at no cost.

 The clinic is available 24 hours a day, seven days a week.
 During a virtual clinic visit, a board-certified family practice doctor or nurse practitioner provides assessment and treatment for urgent care issues over the phone or through a webcam on your smartphone, tablet or computer.
 Visits typically last about 20 minutes.

 The virtual clinic provider can recommend home care options, suggest over-the-counter treatments, write a prescription, direct you to an urgent care facility or the ER if necessary, and help you find a convenient pharmacy.